pierstitus/klondiff/README.md

     git config --global diff.external ~/bin/klondiff

-To use klondiff for creating patches use
+To use klondiff for `git show`, `git format-patch` and other `git log` friends use `--ext-diff`

-    git format-patch --ext-diff
+    git show --ext-diff

+For `git format-patch` you'd want to disable color, which is not implemented yet.

 ## Why Klondike?